 Reasoning became mainstream.
 Chain-of-thought and extended thinking are no longer premium features — they ship in mid-tier model variants.

 Claude is Anthropic's flagship model family, built around constitutional AI training that prioritizes interpretability, safety, and reasoning depth.
+In mid-2026 it's the model the rest of the field is chasing on coding, largely on the back of Claude Code.

 The ceiling of the Claude family — designed for tasks where quality matters more than speed.
 Extended thinking mode allows multi-step reasoning chains that surface before the final answer, making it possible to verify logic rather than just the output.
+(Opus 4.6 and 4.7 are now legacy but still available.)

 Coding is where Opus earns its premium.
 Claude Code — Anthropic's agentic coding environment — handles multi-file refactors, dependency management, and test generation with consistency that shorter-context models cannot match.